Interferometer Techniques for Gravitational-Wave Detection: Introduction

-Reading out a signal from even the most basic interferometer requires minimising the coupling of local environmental effects to the detected output.
-Thus, the relative positions of all the components must be stabilised.
-This is commonly achieved by suspending the mirrors etc.\ as pendulums, often multi-stage pendulums in series, and then applying closed-loop control to maintain the desired operating condition.
-The careful engineering required to provide low-noise suspensions with the correct vibration isolation, and also low-noise actuation, is described in many works.
-As the interferometer optics become more complicated, the resonance conditions, i.e., the allowed combinations of inter-component path lengths required to allow the photon number in the interferometer arms to reach maximum, become more narrowly defined.
+As the interferometer optics become more complicated, the resonance conditions, i.e.~the allowed combinations of inter-component path lengths required to allow the photon number in the interferometer arms to reach maximum, become more narrowly defined.
 It is likewise necessary to maintain angular alignment of all components, such that beams required to interfere are correctly co-aligned.
-Typically the beams need to be aligned within a small fraction (and sometimes a very small fraction) of the far-field diffraction angle, and the requirement can be in the low nanoradian range for km-scale detectors~\cite{Morrison1994, Freise07}.
-Therefore, for each optical component there is typically one longitudinal (i.e., along the direction of light propagation), plus two angular degrees of freedom (pitch and yaw about the longitudinal axis).
-A complex interferometer can consist of up to around seven highly sensitive components and so there can be of order 20 degrees of freedom to be measured and controlled~\cite{virgo_align06, Winkler07}.
+Typically the beams need to be aligned within a small fraction, and sometimes a very small fraction, of the far-field diffraction angle: the requirement can be in the low nano-radian range for km-scale detectors~\cite{Morrison1994, Freise07}.
+Therefore, for each optical component there is typically one longitudinal, i.e.~along the direction of light propagation, plus two angular degrees of freedom: pitch and yaw about the longitudinal axis.
+A complex interferometer consists of up to around seven highly sensitive components and so there can be of order 20 degrees of freedom to be measured and controlled~\cite{virgo_align06, Winkler07}.

-Although the light fields are linear, the coupling between the position of a mirror and the complex amplitude of the detected light field typically shows strongly nonlinear dependence on mirror positions due to the sharp resonance features exhibited by cavity systems.
-However, the fields do vary linearly or at least smoothly close to the desired operating point.
+Although the light fields are linear in their behaviour, the coupling between the position of a mirror and the complex amplitude of the detected light field typically shows strongly nonlinear dependence on mirror positions due to the sharp resonance features exhibited by cavity systems.
+The fields do vary linearly or at least smoothly close to the desired operating point, however.
 So, while well-understood linear control theory suffices to design the control system needed to maintain the optical configuration at its operating point, bringing the system to that operating condition is often a separate and more challenging nonlinear problem.
-In the current version of this work we consider only the linear aspects of sensing \miranda{I don't think this is the word you are looking for here.
-Perhaps detection?} and control.
+In the current version of this work we consider only the linear aspects of sensing and control.

 Control systems require actuators, and those employed are typically electrical-force transducers that act on the suspended optical components, either directly or -- to provide enhanced noise rejection -- at upper stages of multi-stage suspensions.
 The transducers are normally coil-magnet actuators, with the magnets on the moving part, or, less frequently, electrostatic actuators of varying design.
 The actuators are frequently regarded as part of the mirror suspension subsystem and are not discussed in the current work.